 (H) STATISTICS: TWO CREDITS

 Length of course: One semester

 Grade level(s): 11, 12 Prerequisite: H Algebra II

-This course will cover most of the same topics in data analysis, regression analysis, and inference as the

-AP course but with a more experimental emphasis.
+This course will cover most of the same topics in data analysis, regression analysis, and inference as the AP course but with more flexible pacing.
+This course will not include preparation for the AP test.

 (AP) STATISTICS: THREE CREDITS

 Length of course: Three quarters

 Grade level(s): 11, 12

 Prerequisite: Grade average of B- or better in H Algebra II

 This class will prepare students for the statistics advanced placement test given by the College Board.
 Students taking this class will be required to take the Advanced Placement Test in order to receive credit.
 This course has been audited and approved by the College Board.

 (H) CALCULUS: TWO CREDITS

 Length of course: One semester

 Grade level(s): 11, 12 Prerequisite: H Analysis

-This course covers the basics of differential and integral calculus including max-min problems, related

-rates, and integration by substitution.
+This course covers the basics of differential and integral calculus including limits, methods of differentiation, basic integration, and integration by substitution of algebraic functions, trigonometry functions, and logs.
+Applications include velocity/acceleration, areas between curves, and volumes of solids of revolution.

 (AP) CALCULUS AB: FOUR CREDITS

 Length of course: Full year Grade level(s): 11, 12

 Prerequisite: Grade average of B- or better in H Analysis

 Calculus is an advanced placement course covering such topics as functions, derivatives of functions, integration, continuity and limits, the differential, application of derivatives and differentials and techniques of integration.
 Students taking this class are required to take the Advanced Placement Test in order to receive credit.
 This course has been audited and approved by the College Board.

 (AP) CALCULUS BC: TWO CREDITS

 Length of course: One semester

 Grade level(s): 11, 12

 Prerequisite: Enrollment in AP Calculus AB

 This class should be taken following Calculus AB or simultaneously with the second semester of Calculus AB.
 Calculus AB covers the topics of a typical college Calculus I course; Calculus BC covers the additional topics needed for a typical college Calculus II course.
 Topics include improper integrals, calculus of vectors and parametric equations, advanced techniques of integration, and sequences and series.
 Students taking this class are required to take the Advanced Placement Test in order to receive credit.
 This course has been audited and approved by the College Board.

 ELECTIVE DESCRIPTIONS

 Electives may not replace required math courses but offer supplementary experiences.

 (CP) PERSONAL FINANCE AND INVESTMENTS: ONE CREDIT

 Length of course: One quarter Grade level(s): 9, 10, 11, 12

 This one quarter elective covers money management skills such as bank accounts, loans, tax forms, and budgeting.
 It also covers the major investment vehicles: stocks, bonds, CD's, and mutual funds.

 (CP) SAT PREP: ONE CREDIT

 Length of course: One quarter

 Grade level(s): 11, 12

 Prerequisite: Integrated Math IA, IB

 This course, which is open to juniors and seniors, is being jointly taught by the Math Department and the English Department.
 Students will receive a half-quarter of instruction for both the math and verbal sections of the PSAT/SAT.
 This course will review content, familiarize students with the SAT through practice tests, and teach the type of strategic thinking needed for standardized test.

 SCIENCE DEPARTMENT

 Academic Expectations: